George Jones (We Can Make It): Side one tracks

 Most of the tracks are previous hits, and nearly all the songs listed were written by different songwriters: "We Can Make It" was written by the album's producer Billy Sherrill alongside Glenn Sutton.
 The song is the best efforts by Jones of his early years with Epic.
 It was released in February 1972 and peaked at #6 on the US Country chart.
 The two also wrote the next song on the album, "I'll Take You to My World".
 "Kiss An Angel Good Morning" was a #1 hit with Charley Pride in 1971, and written by Ben Peters.
 "All the Praises" was written by J. Strickland and was later recorded by Connie Smith for one of her LP releases in 1973.
 During the mid to the late-1960s, Jones toured and recorded with Johnny Paycheck as a key member in his Jones Boys Band, often singing backup in studio sessions and live performances.
 After leaving the Boys in 1969, he went to pursue his own career, which basically launched with his first Top 10 chart since 1966.
 "She's All I Got" peaked at #2 after being written by Gary Bonds and Jerry Williams.

 Side two tracks

 "The Last Letter" was written by Rex Griffin.
 The next track listed is "Loving You Could Never Be Better", which displays Jones's love for his new wife, Tammy.
 The song was written by Betty Belew with C. and Earl Montgomery.
-"The King" was written by Roger D. Ferris in 1970.
+"The King" was written by Roger Ferris in 1970.
 The next upbeat listing was "Try It, You'll Like It", which was written by Jimmy Peppers and later included as the b-side track to "We Can Make It".
 Track 10 was "One Of These Days" written by Earl Montgomery, and the last track "Let's Make History" was written by J. Strickland.